Performing a Chi-Square Independence Test In Exercises 13–28, per... | Study Prep in Pearson+

 Degrees of Freedom and Critical Value

-Degrees of freedom in a Chi-Square test are calculated based on the number of categories in the variables being analyzed, typically as (rows - 1) * (columns - 1).
-The critical value is a threshold derived from the Chi-Square distribution table, which helps determine the rejection region for the null hypothesis.
-If the calculated Chi-Square statistic exceeds the critical value, the null hypothesis is rejected.
+Degrees of freedom in a Chi-Square test are calculated based on the number of categories in the variables being analyzed, typically as (rows - 1) * (columns - 1) for a contingency table.
+The critical value is a threshold that determines the rejection region for the null hypothesis.
+If the calculated Chi-Square statistic exceeds this critical value, the null hypothesis is rejected, indicating a significant association between the variables.

 Recommended video: